Artists / Gallery

 Tulln * 1890 - † 1918 Vienna

-Egon Schiele is, besides Gustav Klimt and Oskar Kokoschka, one of the most important artists of Viennese Modern Art.
-Already during his time at the “Wiener Kunstakademie”/Vienna Academy Schiele developed his unique expressive artistic language.
-Based on the art of “Jugendstil”/Art Nouveau he combined ornamental structure with broken alignments and expressive chromaticity.
+Along with Gustav Klimt and Oskar Kokoschka, Egon Schiele is one of the most important visual artists of Viennese Modernism.
+Schiele quickly developed his unmistakable expressive formal language during his time at the Vienna Art Academy.
+Taking Art Nouveau as his point of departure, he combined ornamental structuring with broken lines and expressive coloration.

-Egon Schiele was born 1890 in Tulln in very humble homes.
-1906 he passed the difficult entrance examination for the ”Akademie der bildenden Künste”/Academy of Fine Arts in Vienna.
-Already three years later he left there after fierce disputes with his Professor, Griepenkerl, who refused innovation in art.
-1909 Schiele founded the artist group “Neukunstgruppe”, together with other young artists like Anton Faistauer and Franz Wiegele.
+Egon Schiele was born in Tulln in 1890 in simple circumstances.
+Schiele passed the demanding entrance examination at the Academy of Fine Arts in Vienna in 1906.
+However, he left after only three years due to fierce controversies with his professor Griepenkerl, who rejected every innovation in art.
+In 1909 Schiele founded the Neukunstgruppe together with young artists like Anton Faistauer and Franz Wiegele.

-Schiele's portraits, figures and landscapes often move in the thematic area of conflict in love, erotic, loneliness, live and death.
-Growing and fading away is a recurring theme.
+Schiele's portraits, figure paintings and landscapes often move in the thematic area of tension between love, eroticism, loneliness, life and death.
+The motif of becoming and passing away is a recurring theme.

-1912 Schiele moved to Neulengbach, where he started a very productive period of work.
-This ended abruptly, when Schiele was accused of making immoral drawings and seduction of a minor.
-After countless exhibitions and travels Schiele split up with his long-time spouse Wally Neuziel and married Edith Harms.
-Schieles work with its broken tones and hard outlines was significant for the artistic language of early expressionism.
+In 1912 Schiele moved to Neulengbach, where a very productive creative period began.
+This came to a very sudden end with the "Neulengbach affair" - Schiele was accused of spreading immoral drawings and seducing a minor.
+After numerous exhibitions and journeys, the year 1914 marked the next turning point in Schiele's life.
+Schiele separated from his long-time companion Wally Neuziel to marry Edith Harms.
+Schiele's work, with its broken tones and hard contours, shaped the formal language of early Expressionism.